AI-Assisted Hardware Design with Flux

 Technical Limitations

-Remember that while Copilot is powerful, it has limitations:
+Remember that while Flux is powerful, it has limitations:

 - It may not have knowledge of very recent components or standards